"Courage & Confidence" | St Madeleine Sophie Barat

 Christ is at the centre of all that we do and the Catholic faith and the Sacred Heart Society values underpin our mission to develop each and every individual in our care.

 Our curriculum and teaching develop resilience and confidence through a unique programme, called GRiT.
-The GRIT Curriculum in Y7 and 9, alongside work in English, Geography, and the taught and extracurricular opportunities in History which focus upon “Suffragettes” and General RS in Sixth Form provide students with opportunities to discuss ideas of citizenship and how to conduct debates.
+The GRiT Curriculum in Year 7 and 9, alongside work in English, Geography, and the taught and extracurricular opportunities in History which focus upon “Suffragettes” and General RS in Sixth Form provide students with opportunities to discuss ideas of citizenship and how to conduct debates.
 The forming of opinions, analysis and how to develop a cohesive and critical argument are an essential part of these curricular lessons.

 What this means: